All God's Children Need Traveling Shoes: Style

-For the first and only time in Angelou's series, she repeats the same episode in detail—her son's automobile accident—at the end of her fourth autobiography The Heart of a Woman and the beginning of this one, a technique that both centralizes each installment and connects each book in the series with each other.
-Additionally, each volume "ends with abrupt suspense".
+For the first and only time in Angelou's series of autobiographies, she repeats the same episode in detail—her son's automobile accident—at the end of her fourth autobiography, The Heart of a Woman, and the beginning of this one, a technique that both centralizes each installment and connects the two books with each other.
 It also creates a strong and emotional link between the two autobiographies.
 Angelou has said that she used this technique so that each book would stand alone and to establish the setting in Traveling Shoes—"who she was and what she was doing in Africa".
+Additionally, each volume "ends with abrupt suspense".

-In Traveling Shoes, Angelou has matured as a writer to the point that she can experiment with form.
+In Traveling Shoes, Angelou has matured as a writer, so she was able to experiment with form.
 For the first time, instead of using traditional numbered chapters, the book consists of anecdotes separated with a few inches of white space.
-Lupton calls these segments "short stories or vignettes", a technique that Angelou had used before, to portray dynamic characters such as Malcolm X. Angelou's stories are told within the context of her entire life story, but each vignette can be read or analyzed individually, without harming the text's consistency.
-Most of Angelou's anecdotes no longer focus on the famous or her family, but on Ghanaians; for example, according to Lupton, her description of her houseboy Kojo is her most delightful character sketch in the book.
+Lupton calls these segments "short stories or vignettes", a technique that Angelou had used before, to portray dynamic characters such as Malcolm X. These stories and vignettes are told within the context of her entire life story, but each vignette can be read or analyzed individually, without harming the text's consistency.
+Most of Angelou's anecdotes no longer focus on the famous or on her family, but on Ghanaians; for example, according to Lupton, her description of her houseboy, Kojo, is her most delightful character sketch in the book.

-In Traveling Shoes, Angelou continues to demonstrate her strengths as an autobiographer, especially her ability to connect emotionally with her audience, which Lupton calls her "superb use of language in recording moments of emotional intensity".
-As in her previous books, Angelou uses inventive metaphors and personifications of abstract objects and concepts.
-Even her descriptions exhibit the style, developed after years of maturity as a writer, of "displaying vivid and captivating sentences and phrases".
+In Traveling Shoes, Angelou continues to demonstrate her strengths as an autobiographer, especially her ability to connect emotionally with her audience, which Lupton calls a "superb use of language in recording moments of emotional intensity".
+As in her previous books, Angelou uses creative metaphors and personifications of abstract objects and concepts.
+Her descriptions exhibit her advanced abilities as a writer, developed after years of maturity, of "displaying vivid and captivating sentences and phrases".
 Angelou's self-portrait of a Black woman and her ability to communicate her misfortunes destroys stereotypes and demonstrates "the trials, rejections, and endurances which so many Black women share".
-Hagen calls this book "reflective" and its writer "introspective and deeply moved".
+Hagen calls Traveling Shoes "reflective" and its writer "introspective and deeply moved".